Skip to main content

 Running flux services generate logs.
 These can be viewed in the web app or via the CLI.
 You can use the logs to analyse usage or help debug problems.

-In the web app
+Using the web app

 To view the flux logs in the web app, navigate to the Organization Settings page, then the Services tab.
 Then click the Logs button next to the service whose logs you want to see.